open-life-science/open-life-science.github.io/_posts/2022-02-18-ols-is-hiring.md

 Open Life Science (OLS) is hiring an open, empathic, and creative colleague to coordinate  our cohort-based training and mentoring programmes and lead a research-based study to understand the long-term impacts of our work.

 Open Life Science (OLS, [https://openlifesci.org/](https://openlifesci.org/)) cultivates the next generation of researchers and community leaders through open science training and mentoring.
 Through 16-week long cohort-based programmes, OLS enables researchers to learn about, reflect on and integrate open science principles in their work.
-With the support of our community members, OLS is committed to delivering high quality training, mentoring and peer-based support to our community members.
+OLS is committed to delivering high quality training, mentoring and peer-based support to our community members.

 ## Position Purpose